 There is a risk of introducing moisture to stored grains and beans with freezing, so avoid it unless you have no option.

-- Mill, grinder, or food processor: have a handmill, grinder, or food processor to mill wheat berries into flour.
-Grinding by hand is a lot of work, but electric mills don’t work when the grid is down.
+Obtain a handmill, grinder, or food processor to mill wheat berries into flour.
+Grinding by grain manually is a lot of work, but electric mills don’t work when the grid is down so it’s best to have both.

-- Fuel: Plan to have enough wood, charcoal, or propane on hand to cook your meals
+Stockpile enough wood, charcoal, or propane to cook your meals

-- Condiments: Plan to store condiments like soy sauce, salt, and sugar to make bulk food meals.
+Store condiments like soy sauce, salt, and sugar to enhance flavor and reduce palate fatigue.

 The oldest can of beans in your pantry is the next one you’ll eat.